-The application accepts the following standard file formats:
+The application accepts standard graphic files formats, such as the following:

 File Type Extension

 JPEG files .jpg

-Adobe PDF files .pdf

 Graphics Interchange Format (GIF) files .gif

 Portable Network Graphic (PNG) files .png

 TIFF files (uncompressed only) .tif

 Windows bitmaps .bmp

-The application stores most types of image files in the asset database.
 The file sizes of the stored images do add to the overall size of your database.
 You do not need to scan your images at a high resolution.
-We recommend using the JPEG format because it offers the best compression.
+We recommend using the JPEG format because of all formats, it offers the best compression.